j2blake/Vitro/api/src/main/java/edu/cornell/mannlib/vitro/webapp/searchengine/multielastic/README.md

 # The details:

+## Decide on the names of your search indexes

+### Your default index
+This is the index that VIVO will use for its usual activities.

+* The name you choose will be the name of the index in elasticsearch
+* In the examples below we will `vivo` as the default index.

+### Any secondary indexes
+* The name you choose will be the actual name of the index in elasticsearch
+* The name will also be the prefix for field names in the configuration of `DocumentModifier` objects.

-## A mapping for the search index
+## A mapping for the default index

+* You must explicitly provide a mapping before populating the index.
 * If the index uses the default mapping, it will not work correctly.
 * Some fields must be declared as `keyword`, some as unstemmed, etc.

-* Example mapping script:
+#### Example mapping script:

 ```
 curl -X PUT "localhost:9200/vivo?pretty" -H 'Content-Type: application/json' -d'